HPIS-Lab/HPIS-Lab-Website/content/authors/George-Aziz/_index.md

 ---
 # Display name
-title: Jack Lanciano
+title: George Aziz

 # Username (this should match the folder name)
 authors:
-  - Jack-Lanciano
+  - George-Aziz

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Advanced Science Student - Computing
+role: Honours Student

 # Organizations/Affiliations
 organizations: